akiva123/Covid-19_Final_Project/README.md

 - curf: binary variable equal to 1 if a curfew was implemented and 0 otherwise;
 - mass: binary variable equal to 1 if bans on mass gatherings were implemented and 0 otherwise;
 - elect: binary variable equal to 1 if some elections were postponed and 0 otherwise;
-- sport: binary variable equal to1 if bans on sporting and large events were implemented and 0 otherwise;
+- sport: binary variable equal to 1 if bans on sporting and large events were implemented and 0 otherwise;
 - rest: binary variable equal to1  if restaurants were closed and 0 otherwise;
-- testing: binary variable equal to1 if there was a public testing policy and 0 otherwise;
+- testing: binary variable equal to 1 if there was a public testing policy and 0 otherwise;
-- surveillance: binary variable equal to1 if mobile app or bracelet surveillance was implemented and 0 otherwise;
+- surveillance: binary variable equal to 1 if mobile app or bracelet surveillance was implemented and 0 otherwise;
-- masks binary variable equal to1 if the obligationsto wear masks in public spaces was implemented and 0 otherwise;
+- masks binary variable equal to 1 if the obligationsto wear masks in public spaces was implemented and 0 otherwise;
-- state: binary variable equal to1 if the state of emergency is declared and 0 otherwise;
+- state: binary variable equal to 1 if the state of emergency is declared and 0 otherwise;
-- cash: binary variable equal to1 if cash transfers are implemented and 0 otherwise;
+- cash: binary variable equal to 1 if cash transfers are implemented and 0 otherwise;
-- wage: binary variable equal to1 if wage support is implemented and 0 otherwise;
+- wage: binary variable equal to 1 if wage support is implemented and 0 otherwise;
 - credit: binary variable equal to1 if credit schemes are implemented and 0 otherwise;
-- taxc: binary variable equal to1 if tax credits are implemented and 0 otherwise;
+- taxc: binary variable equal to 1 if tax credits are implemented and 0 otherwise;
-- taxd: binary variable equal to1 if tax delays are implemented and 0 otherwise;
+- taxd: binary variable equal to 1 if tax delays are implemented and 0 otherwise;
-- export: binary variable equal to1 if supports to importers or exporters are implemented and 0 otherwise;
+- export: binary variable equal to 1 if supports to importers or exporters are implemented and 0 otherwise;
-- rate: binary variable equal to1 if the Central Bank lowered the interest rates and 0 otherwise;
+- rate: binary variable equal to 1 if the Central Bank lowered the interest rates and 0 otherwise;
 # Conclusion
 The time-series models suggest that vaccinations will trend upward by 245% and cases of the virus will trend downward by 54%.
 The logit model suggests that the government regulations of school closures, travel restrictions, state of emergency declarations, wage support, tax credits, and interest rate lowering decreased the log odds of the presence of virus cases.
 Government regulations such as disallowing public gatherings and mandating wearing masks did not decrease the log odds of the presence of virus cases.
 The virus travels in sneezed or coughed droplets of mucus or saliva, is airborne for a few moments, and then lands on a surface.
 Instead of wearing masks and preventing gatherings, carrying a handkerchiefs in which people could sneeze or cough and sanitizing areas were people gather would be sufficient in preventing the spread of SARS-CoV-2.